 Tell us about your career path.
 Where did you start?
 How did you get where you are now?

-The first two and a half years of my career, I worked as a patrol officer answering calls for service.
+In the first two and a half years of my career, I worked as a patrol officer answering calls for service.
 I worked in some of the most dangerous areas of my department and had a great time.

 It was a fun job, but I quickly found myself wanting to experience other things.
-I have a short attention span and lose interest quickly if I don't feel challenged.
+I have a short attention span and lose interest fast if I don't feel challenged.
 I developed a reputation for being a hard worker and worked a few temporary assignments on other details to include undercover positions.

-After the two and a half years, I tested for and obtained the position of Field Training Officer (FTO).
-An FTO is responsible for training new recruits out of the academy the basic principles of law enforcement.
+After two and a half years, I tested for and obtained the position of Field Training Officer (FTO).
+An FTO is responsible for training recruits out of the academy the basic principles of law enforcement.
 I trained nine new police officers about the basics of policing.
 It was a challenging yet rewarding experience.